 This is because the perfume sold in duty-free shops once you pass airport security qualify as STEB items (secure, tamper-evident bags purchased at the airport).

-How to Pack Perfume for Air Travel
+How to Pack Perfume in Your Carry on

 When packing perfume for air travel, a few precautions need to be taken.